0xPARC/0xparc-intro-book/src/ipa.typ

 So we've shown completeness and soundness for our protocol reducing $n=2$ to $n=1$.
 The general situation is basically the same with more notation.
-We write this out for $n=6$:
+To prevent drowning in notation, we write this out for $n=6$, with the general case of even $n$ being analogous.
-suppose Penny wishes to prove
+So suppose Penny wishes to prove
 $v = a_1 g_1 + ... + a_6 g_6 + b_1 h_1 + ... + b_6 h_6 + c u $
 is good with respect to the length-thirteen basis
 $angle.l g_1, ..., h_, u angle.r$.